-Boswellia tackles a pain-causing enzyme that other powerful pain relieving botanicals and drugs struggle to defeat called 5-lipooxygenase, better known as “5-LOX.”
+Boswellia tackles a pain-causing enzyme that other powerful pain relieving botanicals and drugs struggle to defeat called 5-lipoxygenase, better known as “5-LOX.”

 5-LOX activates inflammatory leukotrienes and is a major factor in arthritis pain and joint destruction.
 Researchers find elevated levels of 5-LOX activity in the synovial fluid between the joints in cases of arthritis that over time, damages their very structure.

-And although the relief from botanical ingredients for joints tend to start slowly and become more effective over time, boswellia may yield quick relief.
+And although the relief from botanical ingredients for joints tends to start slowly and become more effective over time, boswellia may yield quick relief.

 The results for canines may depend on the choice of boswellia supplement.
 Like many plants, boswellia has compounds that can help prevent inflammation or that can actually cause it.
 One boswellia to look for is standardized to provide enhanced levels of a compound called acetyl-11-keto-B-boswellic acid, best known by its abbreviation, “AKBA.”